RavenRepo/holidayzphp/memory-bank/norepeatfiles.md

 1. Frontend components use shared resources from `/resources/`
 2. Both frontend and admin apps use packages from `/packages/`
 3. Shared CSS and design system ensure consistent styling
+4. External API services (like Unsplash) are accessed through service classes with proper error handling and fallbacks

 ## New Entries
 | Path | Type | Description | Imports/Exports | Relationships |